 Several laboratory tests are used to diagnose gonorrhea.
 Some can be performed on urine; other tests require a sample be collected from a site such as the cervix, urethra, rectum or throat.
-The STD Clinic uses a urine test for gonorrhea for all clients.
+The Sexual Health Clinic uses a urine test for gonorrhea for all clients.

 Because many people with gonorrhea also have chlamydia, another STD, antibiotics for both infections are usually given together.
-Persons with gonorrhea should be tested for other STDs.
+People with gonorrhea should be tested for other STDs.

 It is important to take all of the medication prescribed to cure gonorrhea.
 Although medication will cure the infection, damage done by the disease is permanent.
 Having gonorrhea does not mean a person can’t get it again.
-Contact a doctor if symptoms continue after getting treatment.
+Contact a Health Care Provider if symptoms continue after getting treatment.